elB4RTO/craplog-CLI/craplog/README.txt

 Examples

-   - Get help about a tool, Crapup in this case.
+   - Get help about a tool, Crapview in this case.
      To run a tool, replace --help with the options you please.

-       craplog update --help
+       craplog view --help

    - Use default log files (*.log.1) as input, including errors.
 Store the original files as a tar.gz compressed archive, without deleting them.